andiweli/ZGloomRedux-Vita/README.md

 An overhauled version of ZGloom-Vita-Vita2D for the PlayStation Vita with GPU rendering and extended options and effects.
 Based on version 3.0 of the [Vita2D version](https://github.com/andiweli/ZGloom-Vita-Vita2D) which is based on the [original Port by JetstreamSham](https://github.com/JetStreamSham/ZGloom-vita).

+> [!IMPORTANT]
+> This is a WIP - it will be released when it's done and ready!

 ## New Redux Live-Area
 ![livescreen](https://github.com/user-attachments/assets/ebf29c78-1648-46a0-a743-57835f179e52)